Who knew having a wash could be so bad for you?

 Chance is a fine thing

 The answer to the above question is: ‘none whatsoever’.
 Not unless we’re forewarned and forearmed with a bit of information.
-So, here’s a quick round-up of FIVE ingredients to sidestep when shopping for skincare:

 - Parabens – you must have heard of parabens by now.
 Parabens are a preservative used to keep bacteria at bay – an important thing in relation to skincare and cosmetics.
 They’ve been around for seventy years or so but there is concern about them now.
 Because up to 70 percent of breast cancers express the oestrogen receptor, there is a concern that parabens may contribute to the development of breast tumours.